groupdocs-assembly/GroupDocs.Assembly-Products/content/assembly/java/chart/pdf.en.md

     content: |
       [GroupDocs.Assembly](/assembly/java/) simplifies the process of inserting charts into PDF templates.
 Choose from a variety of chart styles, including bar, pie, and line charts.

-      1. Create a PDF template with placeholders for the chart.
+      1. Create a template with placeholders for the chart (PDF templates are not supported).
       2. Load your data from a compatible source.
       3. Set the chart options, such as type, labels, and colors.
-      4. Save the document with the chart included.
+      4. Save the document containing the chart as a PDF file.

     code:
       platform: "java"